gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/share/messages/redirected-to-complex.md

 ## How to Fix

 Ensure that the redirected association points to an entity that is a reasonable redirection target.
-You must ensure that the redirection does not accidentally result in a to-one association becoming a to-many association.
+That means, the redirection target shouldn't accidentally make it a to-many association.

 ## Related Messages